What is the durability of a mechanical keyboard?

 Keyboard with mechanical switches.

-Estimated lifespan
+Estimated lifespan of a mechanical keyboard

 For membrane keyboards, the estimated lifespan per key is usually around 5 million clicks.